digidrills/react-samples/react-charts/README.md

 ## react-samples-for-multiple graphs with 2 layer drilldown

 Points Covered during evaluation
-- bar chart for represting data
+- bar chart for representing data
-- line char with lengends
+- line char with legends
-- two layers of data represting
+- two layers representation of data
 - tooltip with more information

 Pre-requisites / Usage